 So which is healthier??
 We've done some investigating and come to a conclusion...

-You've probably been told that raw veggies contain more nutrients than cooked veggies because the cooking process can reduce or destroy nutrient content.
+You've probably been told that raw vegetables contain more nutrients than cooked vegetables because the cooking process can reduce or destroy nutrient content.

 But you may have also heard that cooked veggies are better because other nutrients are enhanced and the fibre has been partially broken down, therefore better for digestion and improved nutrient absorption.